Go to main content

 How to be eIDAS-compliant in practice

-eIDAS compliance is not just about picking a signature level.
-It means thinking through the whole process: risk identification, tooling choices, evidence retention and document governance.
+eIDAS compliance does not come down to choosing a signature level.
+It requires reflection on the entire process: risk identification, tool selection, evidence retention and document governance.

-Here is a practical checklist for businesses that want to secure their electronic signature processes in compliance with eIDAS:
+Here is a practical checklist for companies wishing to secure their electronic signature processes in compliance with eIDAS:

 Identify the right signature level for each document type